loda-lang/loda-programs/programs/oeis/list1.md

 * [A112524](http://oeis.org/A112524) ([L08 program](A112524.asm)): a(1)=1; a(n) = a(n-1) + 2*n^2.
 * [A112557](http://oeis.org/A112557) ([L14 program](A112557.asm)): Smallest number of stones in Tchoukaillon (or Mancala, or Kalahari) solitaire which make use of (2*n-1)-th hole for n>=1; a bisection of A002491.
 * [A112558](http://oeis.org/A112558) ([L11 program](A112558.asm)): Generalized Mancala solitaire (A002491); to get n-th term, start with n and successively round up to next 4 multiples of n-1, n-2, ..., 1, for n>=1.
+* [A112560](http://oeis.org/A112560) ([L14 program](A112560.asm)): Sieve performed by successive iterations of steps where step m is: keep m terms, remove the next 2 and repeat; as m = 1,2,3,.. the remaining terms form this sequence.
 * [A112561](http://oeis.org/A112561) ([L16 program](A112561.asm)): Sieve performed by successive iterations of steps where step m is: keep m terms, remove the next 3 and repeat; as m = 1,2,3,.. the remaining terms form this sequence.
 * [A112594](http://oeis.org/A112594) ([L07 program](A112594.asm)): Natural function used for generating x^2 and sqrt(x) only using iteration and Q(x) (the characteristic function of sqrt).
 * [A112651](http://oeis.org/A112651) ([L06 program](A112651.asm)): Numbers n such that n^2 (mod 11) is congruent to n (mod 11).